 Swift speedy time, feathered with flying hours, Dissolves the beauty of the fairest brow.
 Philip Stanhope, 4th Earl of Chesterfield beautybrowdissolve Change image and share on social

-In my mind, there is nothing so illiberal, and so ill-bred, as audible laughter.
-Philip Stanhope, 4th Earl of Chesterfield audiblebreedill Change image and share on social
+Our own self-love draws a thick veil between us and our faults.
+Philip Stanhope, 4th Earl of Chesterfield drawfaultlove Change image and share on social

 A man of sense only trifles with them, plays with them, humors and flatters them, as he does with a sprightly and forward child; but he neither consults them about, nor trusts them with, serious matters.
 Philip Stanhope, 4th Earl of Chesterfield childconsultflatter share on social